Sprit Pond - Photo by Carol Main

 Be aware that for lands where the Land Trust holds an easement, landowner policies may differ.
 Some easements, such as Mary’s Woods, involve passing through a landowner’s yard and near their home.
 To preserve the privilege of bringing your pet to these lands, be sure your dog is a well-behaved guest.

-At this time, Volunteer events will be back in full in 2023, information on a Fall week long event, along with several other Stewardship workday events through the early summer.
+We run Stewardship Workdays and Invasive Removal volunteer days throughout the fall, spring and summer.
 We will of course make every attempt to accommodate any safety needs required.
+No experience is needed.
+If you have other talents you’d like to voluteer to our board please contact us!
 The Land Trust is a volunteer organization.
 We rely on the volunteer help of interested members of our community like yourself!
-If you are willing to help please email us at volunteer@phippsburglandtrust.org .
-No experience is needed, check out our Volunteer page for more details, and to see our scheduled events!
+If you are willing to help please email us at volunteer@phippsburglandtrust.org.
+Check out our Volunteer page for more details, and to see our scheduled events!